Local Gaussian process approximation for large computer experiments: Global emulation on a dense design

 \subsection{Localized parameter inference and stagewise design}

-Wishing to leverage fast sequential updating, retain independence in calculations for each predictive location $x$ so they can be parallelized, and allow for local inference of the correlation structure for nonstationary modeling, we propose the following iterative scheme. \begin{enumerate} \item Choose a sensible starting global lengthscale parameter $\theta_x = \theta_0$ for all $x$. \item Calculate local designs $D_n(x, \theta_x)$ based on sequential application of the MSPE or ALC design heuristics, independently for each $x$. \item Also independently, calculate the MLE lengthscale $\hat{\theta}_n(x) | D_n(x, \theta_x)$ thereby explicitly obtaining a globally nonstationary predictive surface. \item Set $\theta_x = \hat{\theta}_n(x)$ possibly after smoothing spatially over all $x$ locations. \item Repeat steps 2--4 as desired. \item Predict at each $x$, independently, based on $D_n(x)$ and possibly smoothed $\theta_x$. \end{enumerate} Usually only one repetition of steps 2--4 is required for joint convergence of local designs $D_n(x)$ and parameter estimates $\theta_n(x)$, for all locations $x$.
+Wishing to leverage fast sequential updating, retain independence in calculations for each predictive location $x$ so they can be parallelized, and allow for local inference of the correlation structure for nonstationary modeling, we propose the following iterative scheme.

+{ \begin{enumerate} \item Choose a sensible starting global lengthscale parameter $\theta_x = \theta_0$ for all $x$. \item Calculate local designs $D_n(x, \theta_x)$ based on sequential application of the MSPE or ALC design heuristics, independently for each $x$. \item Also independently, calculate the MLE lengthscale $\hat{\theta}_n(x) | D_n(x, \theta_x)$ thereby explicitly obtaining a globally nonstationary predictive surface. \item Set $\theta_x = \hat{\theta}_n(x)$ possibly after smoothing spatially over all $x$ locations. \item Repeat steps 2--4 as desired.
+Then output predictions each $x$, independently, based on $D_n(x)$ and possibly smoothed $\theta_x$. \end{enumerate} } Usually only one repetition of steps 2--4 is required for joint convergence of local designs $D_n(x)$ and parameter estimates $\hat{\theta}_n(x)$, for all locations $x$.
 The initial $\theta_0$ is worthy of some consideration, since certain pathological values---very small or very large on the scale of squared distances in the input space---can slow convergence.
 We find that a sensible default $\theta_0$ setting can be chosen from the lower quantiles of squared distances in $X$.

 MLE calculations in Step 3 proceed via Newton-like methods as described in Section \ref{sec:update}.
 We take $\theta_x$ for initialization, which may be $\theta_0$ in the first stage or a possibly smoothed $\hat{\theta}_n(x)$ in later stages.
 Convergence is very fast in the latter case (1--4 iterations) as we illustrate below.
 The former can require about twice as many iterations depending on $\theta_0$, however this can be reduced if nearby $\hat{\theta}_n(x')$ can be used for initialization instead.
 As a share of the computational cost of the entire local design scheme, the burden of finding local MLEs is dwarfed by the MSPE calculations when $N\gg n$.
 So reducing the number of Newton steps may not be a primary concern in practice.